a-bentofreire/editortoix/README.md

 This extension is also available for Visual Studio Code ([vsctoix](https://marketplace.visualstudio.com/items?itemName=a-bentofreire.vsctoix)) and
 Atom Editor([atomtoix](https://atom.io/packages/atomtoix)).

+If you find this extension useful, please, add a github star to show your support.

 ## Interface

 BracketstoIX adds a top-menu called `IX`.